xetdata/xetcache/README.md

 pip install xetcache
 ```

-Or to install from source from Github:
+Or to install from source from GitHub:

 ```
 pip install git+https://github.com/xetdata/xetcache.git